 - 1. There hereby is established the Oakland Police Commission (hereinafter, Commission), which shall oversee the Oakland Police Department (hereinafter, Department) in order to ensure that its policies, practices, and customs conform to national standards of constitutional policing.
 The Commission shall have the functions and duties enumerated in this Charter Section 604, as well as those assigned to the Commission by Ordinance. - 2.
-There hereby is established a Community Police Review Agency (hereinafter, Agency), and an Office of Inspector General (hereinafter, OIG), which shall have the functions and duties enumerated in this Charter Section 604, as well as those assigned to them by Ordinance. - 3.
+There hereby is are established a Community Police Review Agency (hereinafter, Agency) and an Office of Inspector General (hereinafter, OIG), which shall have the functions and duties enumerated in this Charter Section 604, as well as those assigned to the Agency them by Ordinance. - 3.
 Nothing herein shall prohibit the Chief of Police or a commanding officer from investigating the conduct of a Department sworn employee under his or her command, nor shall anything herein prohibit the Chief of Police from taking disciplinary or corrective action with respect to complaints investigated solely by the Department. - 4.
-No later than two (2) years after the City Council has confirmed the first set of Police Commissioners (hereinafter, Commissioners) and alternate Police Commissioners (hereinafter, Alternate Commissioners)s, the City Auditor shall conduct a performance audit and a financial audit of the Commission and the Agency.
-Nothing herein shall limit the City Auditor's authority to conduct future performance and financial audits of the Commission and the Agency. - 5.
-The City Administration shall not exercise any managerial authority over Commissioners or their designated staff, and shall not initiate an investigation for the purpose of removing a Commissioner.
+No later than two (2) years after the City Council has confirmed the first set of Regular Commissioners and Alternates Commissioners (collectively, Commissioners), the City Auditor shall conduct a performance audit and a financial audit of the Commission and the Agency.
+Performance audits shall be conducted at least once every three (3) years thereafter.
+Nothing herein shall limit the City Auditor's authority to conduct future performance and financial audits of the Commission and the Agency which may be conducted by an independent contractor selected by the Inspector General, in consultation with the City Auditor, in compliance with the City's contracting processes and procedures.

+5. The City Administration shall not exercise any managerial authority over Commissioners, the Agency Director and the Inspector General, and shall not initiate an investigation for the purpose of removing a Commissioner.